techno-tim/techno-tim.github.io/_posts/2024-04-30-traefik-3-docker-certificates.md

 cd docker_volumes
 ```

-then well create a folder to hold traefik files
+then we'll create a folder to hold traefik files

 ```bash
 mkdir traefik